 All park visitors are required to pay an entrance fee or have a valid federal recreation pass to recreate at the park.
 Permits are good for seven consecutive days.
 Fees apply to those 16 years old and older.
 Entrance Fees are paid at the visitor center by CREDIT CARD ONLY.

-When recreating, the public is encouraged to follow local area health guidance including the practice of frequent hand washing, social distancing, avoid crowding, wearing masks, if appropriate, and avoid high-risk outdoor activities.
+When recreating, the public is encouraged to follow current health guidance, including wearing face coverings, physical distancing, frequent hand washing, and avoid crowding in both indoor and outdoor settings.
 The CDC has offered guidance to help people recreating in parks and open spaces prevent the spread of infectious diseases.
-Visitors are encouraged to follow CDC suggestions for mitigating risks associated with the transmission of COVID-19 and are responsible for taking appropriate precautions to protect their health.
-The listed areas and activities are for visitors to enjoy.
-However, operations continue to be modified, and services may be limited as needed for public health and safety.
+Visitors are encouraged to follow CDC suggestions for mitigating risks associated with the transmission of COVID-19 and are responsible for taking appropriate precautions to protect their own health.
+Operations may be modified, and services may be limited as needed for public health and safety.

 Depending on the season, the weather can be unpredictable in the Promontory mountains.
 Please check the forecast before you travel to the park.
 Packing sunscreen, plenty of water, bug spray, and layers of clothing is suggested if you plan on being outdoors.

 Promontory Summit Weather